 Jay Leno loved the truck and his experience with Cody.
 For a guy who’s built and restored hundreds of vehicles, this is no small feat and we’re proud to say that our vehicle spent time in his legendary garage.

 Velocity Signature Series F-250 & F-100

 Velocity Modern Classics is proud to announce that we will be adding a Velocity Signature Series F-250 & F-100 lineup to our portfolio of Signature products in 2023.

 Velocity doesn’t just build restorations.
 We build completely custom, bespoke vehicles that perfectly blend the past with the present like no other builder on the planet.
 In 2021, we built a brand-new facility in Pensacola, Florida to accommodate a state-of-the-art production line that builds our Signature Series Broncos for customers all over the world.
 Not only does building on a production line help us guarantee a 14-week build time, but it also ensures the type of quality that our customers expect from Velocity Modern Classics.

 If you love old Ford trucks but are looking for the bespoke luxury and quality that Velocity is known for, stay tuned.
 2023 is going to be a banner year for a company that’s redefined the classic vehicle industry.

-To learn more about our Signature Series Vehicles or to reserve one today, please use the form below.
+To learn more about our Signature Series Vehicles or to reserve one, please contact us today.